 One of my passionate hobbies besides travelling is the involvement in canine sports medicine.
 I have always been fascinated with the canine athlete.
 Did you know that the fastest dog, the Greyhound runs up to 40 mph, endurance sled dogs run 3 marathons a day, 10 days in a row!
 Incredible!
 I have worked with racing sled dogs (Iditarod, Yukon Quest, Wyoming Stage Race) since the early 90s and agility, flyball and herding dogs over the last decade and I am dedicated to these athletes.

 I love the mountains, the forests and nature.
 Every chance I get I’ll head out to the Rockies but any place with mountains will do.
 I’ve travelled to the Khumbu region (Everest), Patagonia and Kilimanjaro.
 Any big rock I love!
 Does that include Dwayne “the rock” Johnson, maybe?
 Is he an animal lover?

 My greatest passion is my animal family.
-My personal trainer and activity coach, Elim (male husky), my sweet, serene female husky Willow and my 3 Zen masters or just plain bad cats (Mahout, Ratti and Sidd), depends on the day.
+My personal trainers and activity coaches, Elim the rockstar and Ryka the clown and retired sled dog and my 3 Zen masters or just plain bad cats (Mahout, Ratti and Sidd) - depends on the day.
 My family keeps me grounded and intrinsically motivates me so I can give my patients the best of my abilities.